derekjgriffith/MORTICIA/morticia/doc/installation.rst

 `Continuum Analytics <https://www.continuum.io/>`_ and this is the recommended distribution for ``MORTICIA`` users.
 In principle, any Python 2.7 installation that can meet the dependencies should also work.

 ``MORTICIA`` makes use of a variety of other Python packages.
-The most important of these are:
+Many `MORTICIA` dependencies are included in the Anaconda package.
+The most important of are:

 - ``numpy`` and ``scipy`` : The mainstay of technical computing in Python.
 - ``matplotlib`` : Plotting.